-If an offer provides for alternative forms of consideration, the offeror may, as a basis for the comparison, select the alternative which, at the time the comparison is made, appears to be the most favourable for those who accept the offer.
+If an offer provides for alternative forms of consideration, the offeror maya choose which alternative is to constitute theas a basis for the comparison.
+The simplest option is probably to, select the alternative which, at the time the comparison is made, appears to be the most favourable for those who accept the offer.